danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/7_-_Chapter_7__Enhanced_Leadership_—_Larger_Networks,_Stronger_Influence (1).md

 > **WHAT HE GOT:**
 > "Growth isn't about adding more but about becoming who you truly are."

-Later that day, Miranda casually drops, "Isn't that the first line of my last presentation on personal growth?"
+Later that day, Eleanor casually drops, "Isn't that the first line of my last presentation on personal growth?"
 Cue Greg turning crimson under the gaze of his decidedly unimpressed team lead, Annie, who just grins and takes notes on the drama.

 **THE MESSY MIDDLE:**